 The paper has developed a data fusion approach using a measurement error specification to combine gridded CMAQ output and point level monitoring data.
-Model components have been linked by using latent processes in a Bayesian hierarchical framework.
-We use this approach to investigate space-time wet deposition patterns over eastern USA.
-Compared with the current practice of predicting wet deposition from the monitoring data alone by using IDW, a significant reduction in mean-squared error, calculated over a set of validation sites, has been achieved.
-Inclusion of the significant covariate precipitation improves the predictive ability of our model, and these predictions can be expected to be better than the predictions that are based on the IDW method since that ignores the significant covariate.
+Model components have been linked using latent processes in a Bayesian hierarchical framework.
+We use this approach to investigate space-time wet deposition patterns over the eastern U.S. Compared to the current practise of predicting wet deposition from the monitoring data alone using IDW, a significant reduction in MSE, calculated over a set of validation sites, has been achieved.
+Inclusion of the significant covariate precipitation improves the predictive capability of our model, and these predictions can be expected to be better than the predictions based on the IDW method since that ignores the significant covariate.